 Most outside doors are available in a range of sizes, including:

-Whichever external door you choose, you must make sure you fit a minimum of 3 good quality hinges, while some of the heavier oak doors will benefit from 4 hinges, due to the size and weight.
+Whichever external door you choose, you must make sure you fit a minimum of 3 good quality hinges, while some of the heavier oak doors would benefit from 4 hinges due to the size and weight.

-- Tip: Try using a little bit of soap on the screws you’re fitting to the door.
-It will make go in that little bit easier, and will also prevent the screws from breaking.
+- Tip: Try using a little bit of soap on the screw threads you’re fitting to the door.
+It will make the screws go in that little bit easier, and will also prevent the screws from breaking.